Land Use & Resource Classes

 • Uses rainfall for water supply

-• Available on all suitable cropland not equipped for irrigation
+• Available on suitable cropland not equipped for irrigation

 • Generally lower yields than irrigated